 When you look for information about Australian venomous snakes you read statements like these again and again:

-Usually one important little note is missing.
+For starters one important little note is missing.
 It should always (and sometimes does) read: "These are the most venomous snakes if you are a mouse."

-First it should be said that all Australian venomous snakes have the potential to be dangerous, as venom sensitivity in individual people varies enormously.
+Mind you, all Australian venomous snakes have the potential to be dangerous, as venom sensitivity in individual people varies enormously.
 And it certainly varies between people and mice!

 Many snakes that cause thousands of deaths a year never made the list.
 Maybe their venom isn't all that toxic to mice?